 Want to have a Nation’s Tri Ambassador visit your event?
 Send us a note!

 Who are the Nation’s Tri Ambassadors?

-Lyle’s racing career started back in middle school with local track and field competitions.
-This continued through high school where he was a multiple sport athlete.
-He was an all-conference cross country and track and field runner, and did swimming and diving in the off season to stay fit.
+Lyle’s racing career started back in high school where he was a multiple-sport athlete.
+He was an all-conference cross country and track and field runner and did swimming and diving in the off-season to stay fit.
 He participated in his first triathlon back in the summer of 1996.
 He was excited about the sport, but with limited exposure did not follow through with it.

 In late summer of 2008, he was reintroduced to the triathlon scene when his sister was looking for an athletic challenge.
 He enjoyed the experience so much he hasn’t looked back.
-Since then he has competed in events from sprint triathlons up to half-Ironman competitions.
-He looks to continue adding endurance races to his resume with possibly completing his first Ironman in the near future.
+Since then he has competed in events from sprint triathlons up through Ironman competitions.
+The highlight of his career was qualifying and competing in the USA Triathlon Age Group National Championships in 2015.